Brunofb/calamares-configs/README.md

 # calamares-configs
-The archman-os modules and config files for the calamares installer framework
+The Archman GNU/Linux modules and config files for the calamares installer framework